tari-project/tari/docs/src/reviewing_guide.md

 #### Atomics
 It is fine to use `AtomicBool`, `AtomicUsize` and the other atomic types, but all `Orderings` must use `Ordering::SeqCst`.
-See [nomicon](https://doc.rust-lang.org/nomicon/atomics.html) for more detail, but most of the ordering enum values have little visible effect on intel based architectures and are only seen in arm based systems.
+See [nomicon](https://doc.rust-lang.org/nomicon/atomics.html) for more detail, but most of the ordering enum values have little visible effect on intel based architectures([x86](https://simple.wikipedia.org/wiki/X86) and [x86-64](https://en.wikipedia.org/wiki/X86-64) and are only seen in arm based systems.
 It’s also unlikely that any performance is gained from using a different ordering, so rather be on the safe side and use `SeqCst` everywhere.

 It is also pretty much impossible to test ordering on intel based systems, so it is best to avoid it.